renzmann/chinook-make-dag/README.md

-All of the commands below are prefixed with `poetry run` - if you did not install via poetry, or have already run the `poetry shell` command to activate your poetry environment, do not include the `poetry run`:
+All of the commands below are prefixed with `poetry run` - if you did not install via poetry, or have already run the `poetry shell` command to activate your poetry environment, do not include the `poetry run` part:

 ```sh
 # Installed via poetry and NOT in poetry shell: